 Chief Brian Black of Anderson County (SC) Fire Department was on duty at the fire station when a call came in to inform him that his house was on fire.

-Read other stories from NFPA's " Faces of Fire " campaign, which features people telling personal stories to demonstrate the need for sprinklers.
+Read other stories from NFPA's " Faces of Fire " campaign, which features personal stories demonstrating the need for sprinklers.